Tried to buy a vacuum cleaner at Walmart with a $1 million bill

 Sounds like a punch line to a joke, but it really happened in Lexington, NC in November 2011.
 (Thank you to BoingBoing for this and many other wonderfully amusing/amazing stories.
 You should read it when you have a chance.)

 But buried in here is part of what makes Walmart wonderful.
 Inside every Walmart is a little bit of what’s outside — good, bad, and (mostly) neither.
-Walmart gets chastised for some of its well-publicized stumbles, but it does quite a lot to help Americans, even those who don’t shop there.
+While Walmart gets chastised for some of its well-publicized stumbles, the chain does quite a lot to help Americans, even those who don’t shop there.